 As someone who has carried around a journal since shortly after I learned to use a pen, I figured I knew every trick in the blank book of personal writing, but then I met Monica Kenton of the Spiritual Innovation Lab and she revealed a secret that every journal keeper must know:

 Use your own journal as a book of answers.
 When you’re stuck and seeking guidance, ask the greatest authority on your life: yourself.
 Think about what you need to know and then open your journal to a random page.

 Monica shared that idea last month in a workshop at Camp GLP (the most wonderfullest gathering for creatives and entrepreneurs EVER!).
 I’d forgotten about this magic trick until now.
-But, as I sit on my front porch, trying to force out a blog post in a few stolen moments while my sick toddler naps and I try to ignore my own sore throat, I realize that I just might have access to exactly what I need to write for you today.
+But, as I sit on my front porch, trying to force out a blog post in a few stolen moments while I try to tear myself away from the latest headlines, I realize that I just might have access to exactly what I need to write for you today.

 We all break that “write what you know” rule sometimes, and then...

-Seeking a taste of my own wisdom, I flip to a random page.
+Seeking a taste of my own wisdom, I flip to a random page of an old journal.